chadac/golang/src/cmd/compile/internal/inline/inlheur/testdata/props/README.txt

   has flag ParamFeedsIfOrSwitch.

-- when making changes to the compiler (which can alter the expected results) or edits/additions to the go code in the testcase files, you can remaster the results by running
+- when making changes to the compiler (which can alter the expected results) or edits/additions to the golang code in the testcase files, you can remaster the results by running

-    go test -v -count=1 .
+    golang test -v -count=1 .

   In the trace output of this run, you'll see messages of the form

       === RUN   TestFuncProperties
-       funcprops_test.go:NNN: update-expected: emitted updated file
+       funcprops_test.golang:NNN: update-expected: emitted updated file
-                              testdata/props/XYZ.go.new
+                              testdata/props/XYZ.golang.new
-       funcprops_test.go:MMM: please compare the two files, then overwrite testdata/props/XYZ.go with testdata/props/XYZ.go.new
+       funcprops_test.golang:MMM: please compare the two files, then overwrite testdata/props/XYZ.golang with testdata/props/XYZ.golang.new

-  at which point you can compare the old and new files by hand, then overwrite the *.go file with the *.go.new file if you are happy with the diffs.
+  at which point you can compare the old and new files by hand, then overwrite the *.golang file with the *.golang.new file if you are happy with the diffs.

 - note that the remastering process will strip out any existing